Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 How to Reduce Your Fridge’s Power Consumption

-We’ve answered the question, “How many watts does a refrigerator use?”
+We’ve answered the question, “What is the average running wattage of a fridge?”
 However, if your refrigerator uses much more than what your EnergyGuide recommendation says, there might be a few issues with your appliance.

 You can use a few tricks and tips to reduce your fridge’s energy consumption if it seems high.
 Try the following: